mozilla-l10n/localizer-documentation/tools/pontoon/users.md

 ![Pontoon login](/assets/images/pontoon/users/permissions_general.png)

-To move a user to a different column simply hover the username: arrows will appear to move the email address on the left or right.
+To move a user to a different column simply hover the username: arrows will appear to move the username on the left or right.
 Note that a user need to log in at least once in Pontoon in order to upgrade their permission.

 Use the *SAVE* button to store the configuration before leaving this window.